 Firstly, registering a business in Norway does not automatically give you the right to work here.
 The general rule is that all foreign citizens will need a residence permit in order to work in Norway.
 There will be different requirements for obtaining a residence permit depending on your country of origin.

-If you are a Nordic citizen, you only need to meet up with the Tax Administration for ID verification and change of address notification.
+If you are a Nordic citizen, you only need to attend your local Tax Administration office for ID verification and change of address notification.

 If you come from a country in EU/EEA and want to run a business in Norway, you must register within three months after arriving in Norway through the registration scheme for EU / EEA citizens.